shmuhammad2004/africanlp2022/content/home/hero.md

 Welcome to AfricaNLP virtual workshop.
 It will be taking place ONLINE in co-location with ICLR2022 on April 25-28 April, 2022.

-We encourage participants to apply for AfricaNLP2022 [Peer Mentorship](https://docs.google.com/forms/d/e/1FAIpQLSd0MI8IF45KqJPHYA0lf-64p84v5i8wmxEHcIvYteMNTggBkA/viewform).
-The goal is to connect participants with academics, professionals, students, newcomers, and experts through bite-sized mentorship.

 Submission deadline has been extended to  **March 7 2022 07:00 PM AoE**